dipanshukr/Viewpager-Transformation/README.md

 # ViewPagerTransformations
+### "Why use dependencies when you create your own transformations ?"

-Hello Friends , in this post i am gonna show you few view pager animations.
+In this post i am gonna show you some view pager animations.
 Animation in view pager is implemented using PageTransformer interface which is called whenever we slide view pager.
 It is called twice for every slide event, because atmost two pages are visible on the screen.
 The position for first page is between (-1,0) and second page is (0,1).
 In the idle state , 0 being the position of the page we are currenting viewing.

-By implementing this you can achieve these amazing **transformations** for **Viewpager**
+By implementing this you can achieve these amazing **transformations** for **Viewpager** by your own and also you can create your own transformations and name them as you wish.

 <img src="Extras/Depth.gif" width="145" height="250"/><img src="Extras/Vertical Flip.gif" width="145" height="250"/><img src="Extras/Hinge.gif" width="145" height="250"/><img src="Extras/Gate.gif" width="145" height="250"/><img src="Extras/Cube Out Depth.gif" width="145" height="250"/><img src="Extras/Cube Out.gif" width="145" height="250"/>